matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

    all image corners into the reference frame of the first image, then finding the element-wise minimum and maximum.
 This gives the top-left and bottom-right corner of the bounding box, respectively.
-2. An output image (consisting of zeros, ie. black) is then created.
+2. An output image (consisting of zeros, ie. black) is then created with the same dimensions as the bounding rectangle.
 Images are drawn onto this blank canvas, using `cv2.warpAffine` to rotate and translate the images by the transformation found during the alignment step.
 3. If an image is about to be processed which was taken more than 4 hours after the previous image, the current output image is written to disk, and a fresh image created.
 This avoids images taken at (approximately) the same time